impleri/player-skills/readme.md

 Creating restrictions can be tedious.
 In order to help reduce that, all restriction identifiers as well as dimension and biome facets share the same identifier parsing.
 This means that string identifiers can be used (e.g. `minecraft:zombie`) as well as mod IDs (e.g. `minecraft:*` or `@minecraft`) and tags (`#minecraft:desert` or `#desert`) can be used where appropriate.
 Note that not everything uses tags (e.g. dimensions), so it won't work with those.

-These work in Data Packs, KubeJS, and CraftTweaker.
+##### NBT Parsing

+Certain resources (e.g. items, blocks) may also have NBT data.
+These can be represented using data tags in combination with the resource location.
+When parsing these types of resources, if it is not determined to be a namespace or tag, we will attempt to parse the resource location with the data tags.

 ## Caveats